Seeing fall of Govt, new election this year, says Omar Ayub

-ISLAMABAD: Leader of Opposition Omar Ayub has said he is seeing the fall of the government and elections this year.
+ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) leader Omar Ayub on Thursday said that he is seeing the fall of the government and elections this year.

 In an interview with the ARY News, PTI leader said,” the winds direction is changing but still it requires to be changed completely”.